geeknabil/commerce-app-django/README.md

 ﻿# commerce-app-django

-* An Ecommerce web app where users can register - see items - buy items - add comments - rate items and more
+* An Ecommerce web app where users can register - see items - buy items - sell items - add comments - rate items and more
 Usage:

 Follow these commands: